401-advanced-javascript-joel/react-to-do/README.md

 Lab 26

-In this lab, you will be creating an application similar to Postman, called “RESTy”.
+In this lab, you will be creating a ToDo application, utilizing functional components and the Hooks API

 Your ToDo application should have the following features: